-The domain contains land generally above the 100m contour line where the gradient of the hills typically becomes noticeably steeper and includes the taller of the foothills as well as the highest peaks of the Tararua mountain range at some 1570msl (metres above sea level).
+The domain contains land where the gradient of the hills typically becomes noticeably steeper and includes the taller of the foothills as well as the highest peaks of the Tararua mountain range at some 1570msl (metres above sea level).

 The range consists of parallel ranges interspersed with deep river valleys.
 It covers some 3,168 square kilometres, stretching from the Manawatu Gorge approximately 100 kilometres to the south.